SCCapstone/GreedyGuppyGames/README.md

 Upgrading towers and selling them are just some aspects to the economy factor Astrovibe.

-Do what you can to survive the incoming waves of enemies!
+Do what you can to survive the incoming waves of test conflicts!